Photo of girl student

 There is a first aid/medical room opposite the main entrance.
 In minor cases, first aid will be given at school.
 In more serious cases the Accident and Emergency department at Wellington Hospital will be used and parents contacted immediately.

-In the event of children becoming ill at school, children will not be taken or sent home unless the parent or caregiver has been contacted first.
+In the event of children becoming ill at school, tamariki will not be taken or sent home unless the parent or caregiver has been contacted first.

 Please ensure that your Emergency Contact Details held by the School office are up to date.